ibm-cloud-docs/event-notifications/en-high-availability.md

 {{site.data.keyword.en_short}} service is a regional service.
 It does not provide automated cross-regional failover or cross-regional disaster recovery.
 If a regional disaster occurs, all data might not be recovered.
 However, a location recovery is possible and all data can be restored.

 For regional disaster recovery, it is recommended that you create and maintain backup instances in other regions.
-To synchronize a service instance in one region with an instance in a different region, you can use the APIs mentioned here.
+To synchronize a service instance in one region with an instance in a different region, use the APIs.

 Review the [API documentation](/apidocs/event-notifications) and decide the data that you want backed up and restored, in case of an eventuality.